learnathoner/fullstack-nanodegree-vm/vagrant/tournament/readme.md

 creates databases and tables to store the information, while the Python file has functions to use those databases for running tournaments.

+## How to use:
+  1. From PSQL \i tournament.sql to create database, tables, and to connect
+  2. Register players for tournament using registerPlayer().
+Count to insure an even number of players
+  3. Create pairings using the swissPairings() function
+  4. Report results of matches using reportMatch(winner,loser)
+  5. Continue until winner found for the tournament
+  6. To play again, run deleteMatches or deletePlayers and restart

 ## Files and description of file contents:
 1. **tournament.sql** - Creates the database holding players and match information